On-premises data gateway architecture

 Azure Active Directory

 Microsoft cloud services use Azure AD to authenticate users.
 Azure AD is the tenant that contains usernames and security groups.
 Typically, the email address that you use for sign-in is the same as the UPN of your account.
+For more information about authentication in Power BI, see Power BI security whitepaper.

 How do I tell what my UPN is?